Drakes Estero: Conservation protections

 Drakes Estero is a congressionally designated "potential wilderness area".
-Although Drakes Estero is protected as part of the National Seashore, legacy agricultural uses such as dairy farms and oyster aquaculture have led to controversy over the water quality, conservation status, and proper uses of this body of water.
+Although Drakes Estero is protected as part of the National Seashore, legacy agricultural uses such as dairy farms and oyster aquaculture have led to controversy over the decreasing water quality, conservation status, and proper uses of this body of water.

 Conservationists, including L. Martin Griffin, Jr. and oceanographer Sylvia Earle called for an end to the ongoing oyster farming in the estero.
 Senator Dianne Feinstein criticized the National Park Service, alleging that data used to support the non-renewal was flawed.

 On November 29, 2012, United States Secretary of the Interior Ken Salazar directed the National Park Service to allow the permit for oyster farming to expire, allowing the land and waters of the estero to return to their natural state.

 A lawsuit was filed on December 4, 2012, by Kevin Lunny, the owner of Drakes Bay Oyster Company, to declare the decision by Salazar null and void.
 In February 2013, the 9th Circuit Court of Appeals issued an injunction on the order to close Drakes Bay Oyster Company until it heard the company's appeal.
 However, on January 14, 2014, the court declined to rehear the case.
 The final court challenge to the order to remove the oyster farming was dropped in early December 2014, with the removal of the operation completed in May 2017.